 At The Lightworks Clinic Breast Screening is undertaken quickly and discreetly …

-Once acclimatised to the ambient temperature, a prescribed set of images are taken – viewing the breasts from several aspects, including the auxiliary lymph.
+Once acclimatised to the ambient temperature, a prescribed set of images are taken – viewing the breasts from several aspects.

-These images are then analysed and kept on file for future reference.
+These images are then analysed and kept securely on file for future reference.